 Hey y’all – today I’m going to show you a sewing technique – how to sew bias tape mitered corners.
-This is useful everywhere from edging things like placemats and towels to finishing hems and edges on garments.
+This is useful everywhere from edging things like placemats, table cloths, towels and napkins to finishing hems and edges on garments.
 A mitered corner forms a diagonal line across the width of the bias tape and is a neat way finish than trying to square off the corners.

 If you’ve never sewn bias tape before, start with this post to see how to use bias tape to finish the edges of the fabric in your project.
 If you have sewn bias tape, read on to see this mitered corner technique.

 How to Sew Mitered Bias Tape Corners

-- Hold the 45 degree angle, then fold the bias tape in so that the wrong side is once again face up.
+- Hold the diagonal fold, then fold the bias again tape toward the fabric so that the wrong side is once again face up.

 - Stitch over the corner and to the next corner, stopping again 3/8″ before the corner.